 Representatives of the class can be found everywhere.
 The only places where there are no mammals are deep ocean and Antarctica, although seals and whales can be found off its coast.

-Many subtypes are limited in distribution due to attachment to environmental conditions.
-For many animals, temperature, soil and orographic conditions, and the availability of food are important.
+Many subtypes are limited in distribution due to their attachment to environmental conditions.
+For many animals, temperature, soil and orographic conditions, as well as the availability of food are important.

-A separate class "Mammals" was first described by Carl Linnaeus in 1758.
-At that time, there were 184 species, in modern times all species are divided into 26-29 orders, which consist of 153 families divided into 1229 genera.
+The separate class “Mammals” was first described by Carl Linnaeus in 1758.
+At that time, there were 184 species; in modern times, all species are divided into 26-29 orders, which consist of 153 families, divided into 1229 genera.

-According to the traditional classification, this class of vertebrates is divided into subclasses "First Beasts" (Prototheria) and "Beasts" (Theria).
+According to the traditional classification, this class of vertebrates is divided into the subclasses “Primal Beasts” (Prototheria) and “Beasts” (Theria).
 The latter, in turn, are divided into two infraclasses: Marsupials and Placentals.

 Rice.
 1. Classification.

-All members of the class are quite diverse in terms of outward signs.
-The traditional structure of the body, which consists of a head, neck, torso, two pairs of limbs and a tail, varies in the ratio of shapes and sizes.
-So, a striking example of such variations can be Long neck giraffe, and the absence of a neck in whales.
+All representatives of the class are quite diverse in external signs.
+The traditional body structure, which consists of a head, neck, torso, two pairs of limbs and a tail, varies in the ratio of shapes and sizes.
+So, a striking example of such variations can be Long neck giraffe, and whales lacking necks.

 Rice.
 2. External structure.

-The Bat order is very different from other mammals due to the transformation of the forelimbs into wings.
+The order Chiroptera is very different from other mammals due to the transformation of the forelimbs into wings.
 Due to this, in the popular classification, bats were classified as birds.

-The record holders in terms of size and body weight are: pygmy polytooth (weight up to 1.7 g, length - up to 4.5 cm), savannah elephant (weight - up to 5 tons, shoulder height up to 4 m), blue whale (length - 33 m, weight - up to 1.5 tons).
+The record holders for body size and weight are: the dwarf shrew (weight up to 1.7 g, length up to 4.5 cm), savannah elephant (weight up to 5 tons, shoulder height up to 4 m), blue whale (length - 33 m, weight - up to 1.5 t).

 The list of mammals in Russia includes about 300 species.
-You can find a list of them in the following table:
+You can see their list in the following table:

 Family